Royals vs. Yankees Player Props Betting Odds

-Player prop betting options for Gleyber Torres, Bobby Witt Jr. and others are available in the New York Yankees-Kansas City Royals matchup at Yankee Stadium on Friday, starting at 7:05 PM ET.
+Player prop bet odds for Gleyber Torres, Bobby Witt Jr. and others are available when the New York Yankees host the Kansas City Royals at Yankee Stadium on Saturday (at 1:05 PM ET).

 Bet on this matchup or its props with BetMGM!